Smokin Zo's BBQ

 How do I start a BBQ catering quote in Felida, Washington?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Felida, details around Felida Community Park can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Felida, details around Felida Community Park can change whether truck service, Service format drop-off is the cleaner fit.

 What can affect truck, Buffet, OR drop-off setup in Felida?